If there’s anything I’ve learned from being a published author, it’s one reader’s trash is another reader’s treasure.

-I used to be a ruthless reviewer, born of the time I spent writing entertainment columns for newspapers.
+I used to be a ruthless reviewer, when I wrote entertainment columns for newspapers.
 Movies, music, books, and events all filtered through my personal tastes and scathing sarcasm, for the sake of humor and meeting a deadline.

-When no longer a columnist, I continued to gush my very subjective love or hate in places like Amazon, Facebook, Google reviews, Citysearch or blogs, laboring under the delusion that I had some kind of qualification based on my college education, editorial experience and overrated sense of cultural savvy.
+When no longer a columnist, I continued to gush my very subjective love or hate in places like Amazon, Facebook, Google reviews, Citysearch or blogs, laboring under the delusion that I had some kind of qualification based on my college education, editorial experience and highly-overrated sense of self importance.

 Now that I know how easy it is for a misspelled word to appear in print — regardless of the fact that ten different sets of eyes read it — or how difficult it is to strike a balance between “enough detail to satisfy the readers who want excessive description” and “not bogging down the story with things that don’t matter” … I’m not as critical as I used to be.